X-Sharp/XSharpPublic/src/Templates/working/README.md

 This package contains some projects templates for .NET 8 and greater for [XSharp language](https://www.xsharp.eu).

 ## Available Templates in this package
 - xsconsole         : A simple Console application, using the Core dialect.
-- xsconsoleVFP : A simple Console application, using the VFP dialect.
+- xsconsoleFox      : A simple Console application, using the VFP dialect.
+- xsconsoleHarbour  : A simple Console application, using the Harbour dialect.
+- xsconsoleVO       : A simple Console application, using the Visual Objects dialect.
+- xsconsoleXPP      : A simple Console application, using the xBase++ dialect.
 - xswebmap          : A RESTful application, using the Core dialect, using WebApplication MapGet/MapPost.
 - xswebroute        : A RESTful application, using the Core dialect, using Attributes for routing.
+- xswinforms        : A simple Windows Forms application, using the Core dialect.
+- xswinformscctrli  : A CustomControl Windows Forms item, using the Core dialect.
+- xswinformsctrli   : A UserControl Windows Forms item, using the Core dialect.
+- xswinformslib     : A Windows Forms library, using the Core dialect.
+- xswpfapp          : A WPF Application, using the Core dialect.
+- xswpfcctrllib     : A WPF CustomControl library, using the Core dialect.
+- xswpfctrl         : A WPF UserControl library, using the Core dialect.
+- xswpflib          : A WPF Library, using the Core dialect.

 ## Installation